Strong (Robbie Williams song)

 "Strong" is a song by English recording artist Robbie Williams.
 It was released on 15 March 1999 as the third single from his second studio album, I've Been Expecting You (1998).
-The song managed to break into the top five in the United Kingdom.
-The B-side is the live version of "Let Me Entertain You" recorded at the 1999 Brit Awards, the performance was included on the single in the enhanced section.
+The song entered the top five in the United Kingdom, peaking at number four on the UK singles chart.
+One of the single's B-sides is the live version of "Let Me Entertain You" recorded at the 1999 Brit Awards, the performance was included on the single in the enhanced section.

 In June 2017, Williams performed at the One Love Manchester benefit concert, in aid of the Manchester Arena bombing victims and as a display of the city's unity against terrorism.
 Williams opened and closed his set by leading a 55,000-strong terrace chant of the song's chorus, changing the lyrics to "Manchester we're strong, we're strong, we're strong.
 And we're still singing our songs, our songs, our songs!".

 On the final night of Williams's 2003 Knebworth House concerts, 125,000 ticketholders sang Strong to set the world record for Most Karaoke Participants.
 Williams and his audience held the record until 2009, when 160,000 people sang Friends in Low Places by Garth Brooks whilst in attendance at the 2009 NASCAR Sharpie 500 race.